dxx/feignhttp/README.md

 serde = { version = "1", features = ["derive"] }
 ```

-Here is an example of getting json：
+Here is an example of getting json:

 ```rust
 use feignhttp::get;